Coin Values Moving with Precious Metals: Up-Dated 2/19/2024: Gold $2020 | Silver $23.06

 Combining data of PCGS Set Registry and NGC Registry programs provided numbers of sets totaled by denomination, series, and themes within a series.

 One characteristic of the Registry programs is the variety of themes within series allowing different ways of building sets.
 Problematic is different themes, all subsets of one collection, can qualify and count in multiple categories.
 Gathering data using a defined category, one typical to all series, filters out overlapping set numbers within a series.

 Two specific theme definitions were chosen to draw data representing a series.
-Coin Sets encompassing the entire series in circulation issue and proof issue were singled out.
+Coin Sets encompassing the entire series in circulation issue and secondly in proof issue were singled out.
 Specific categories are: